Education & Regulation

 Chiropractors are proficient in chiropractic knowledge, gathering patient data, physical exam skills, treatment, interpersonal and communication skills, and professionalism.

-Commonly, patients will visit a chiropractor with a MSK complaint or condition.
+Commonly, patients will visit a chiropractor with a musculoskeletal complaint or condition.
 Elements of a first visit may include:

 - Physical examination